Baby’s Head Hot, But No Fever: Causes And When To Worry

 1. Can babies have a fever with cold hands and feet?

 Yes.
-High fever with cold hands and feet may indicate meningitis or septicemia, requiring immediate medical attention (11) (12).
+A baby with cold hands and feet and a high fever may have meningitis or septicemia, requiring immediate medical attention (11) (12).

 2. Is dehydration concerned with a baby’s head being hot and having no fever?